Sleep apnea is considered a risk factor for various serious health issues, such as:

 - Heart attack

 When you think of dentistry, you likely don’t think of snoring or sleep apnea.
 But both can be successfully treated with an oral appliance designed by a dentist to hold the jaw in place while you sleep and reduce the potential for sleep disturbances.
+This oral appliance offers an excellent way to treat sleep apnea without a CPAP.

 Snoring occurs when the muscles of your throat relax, your tongue falls backwards and your throat narrows.
 As you breathe, the walls of your throat vibrate, leading to the distinctive sound of snoring.
 The narrower your airway becomes, the greater the vibration and the louder you snore.
 Sometimes the airway becomes so narrow that airflow is blocked completely, creating a serious condition called sleep apnea.